 That is, a remote viewer is told to conduct a remote-viewing session that describes a target.
+The target for that session has not yet been chosen.
 Remote Viewing Institute Issues Grave Call to Mainstream Science.
 The Farsight Institute, a non-profit organization focused on the scientific application of remote viewing, recently released a challenge to mainstream science: organize a tightly controlled, publicly viewable scientific display of the phenomenon of remote viewing in return for mainstream recognition of the validity of the phenomenon itself.

 And do it in the narrowing window of a vanishing 2012 timescape.
 Dr. Courtney Brown, an Atlanta-based professor who directs the Institute, has spearheaded the development of a novel Prometheus Protocol for conducting scientific Remote Viewing experiments.
+He uses multiple world-class, military-grade remote viewers in sophisticated ways that are able to be, and have been, followed and verified by the public.
+Brown is urgently requesting the attention of the mainstream science community, which lags behind the findings of some pioneering exploratory scientists.
 The Ethics of Unconsciousness.
 In February 1990, 26-year-old Terri Schiavo had a massive heart attack that left her with severe brain damage.

 A new study published in , a journal of the Association for Psychological Science , finds that both men and women see images of sexy women’s bodies as objects, while they see sexy-looking men as people.
 Sexual objectification has been well studied, but most of the research is about looking at the effects of this objectification.
 “What’s unclear is, we don’t actually know whether people at a basic level recognize sexualized females or sexualized males as objects,” says Philippe Bernard of Université libre de Bruxelles in Belgium.